 - Squirt Bottle or Glass Mason Jar - While this is not essential per se, I do highly recommend investing in a few squirt bottles.
 They make it easy to measure out simple syrup for drinks or cocktails, and also make it a breeze to squirt across the tops of your cakes.
 Try these ones that come with a handy cap to keep your fridge nice and tidy as the bottle for your simple syrup.
 I've used these jars with cork lids for the images shown below in two different sizes.

 To start your equal parts simple syrup, you’ll pour one cup of water into a saucepan and add one cup of cane sugar.
 Turn on your heat source to medium and stir occasionally until your sugar dissolves.
-Remove from heat and let the syrup cool before using.
+You want to bring the syrup to a simmer, not a fully boil over medium heat.
+Remove from heat and let the syrup cool at room temperature or in the refrigerator before using.

 NOTE: This ratio should also work with any other sweetener of choice, including liquid sweeteners like honey or sugar-free options like stevia.

 ALTERNATIVE RATIO: Try making rich simple syrup by using twice the amount of sweetener for water.
+This will have a longer shelf life due to the increased sugar content.
 If you want to take things a step further, turn that rich simple syrup into a gomme syrup with the addition of an emulsifier known as gum arabic.

 Now that you have a basic simple syrup at the ready, you have nearly infinite ways to flavor it!
 Here are some of my favorite ways to infuse this sugar syrup: